 Brought to you by: Big Shucks

 Jamie Benn was added to the list of Stars players injured this season.
 It was announced on Tuesday that the Stars’ captain was going to miss Wednesday’s game against the Canadiens.
+To soften the blow of such an injury, consumables like CBD Oil can be availed.

 Then on Wednesday, the Stars placed Jamie Benn on injured reserved with a foot injury.